 - PLUS Breach of Confidentiality extension up to £100,000

-As well as the above, our malpractice insurance will cover you whether you work from a salon, clinic, from home or on a mobile basis, and includes cover to work anywhere in the United Kingdom, the Channel Islands or the Isle of Man.
-It also includes cover for temporary (up to 14 days) work abroad (excluding the USA and Canada), as well as cover for a wide variety of therapies and treatments included as standard, and the option to add certain selected therapies to your policy for an additional fee.
+Our cover will safeguard you whether you work from a salon, a clinic, from home, or on a mobile basis.
+It provides cover to work anywhere in the United Kingdom, the Channel Islands, or the Isle of Man.
+It also gives cover for temporary (up to 14 days) work abroad (excluding the USA and Canada).

 What does a ‘claims made’ & ‘claims occurring’ policy mean?

 Malpractice insurance is unique in the way that claims are covered.
 A typical malpractice insurance policy includes cover on a ‘claims made’ basis, while public liability insurance policies typically include cover on a ‘claims occurring’ basis – and there is a slight difference between these two terms.
 In a ‘claims occurring’ policy, cover is provided for claims arising from incidents which actually occur during the period of insurance, so even if a claim is made after the incident, so long as you had an insurance policy in force when it actually happened, your insurer would still cover the costs of the claim.

 By contrast, a ‘claims made’ policy gives cover for claims actually brought against the policyholder in the period the policy is in force.
 This means that, if an incident occurred while the policy was in force, but a resulting claim was brought against the policyholder after the policy had ended, then they wouldn’t be protected.
 This is why it’s important for people working in these industries to make sure they get ‘run off’ cover on their malpractice insurance policy should they choose to cease trading or retire, to ensure they’re still protected against potential claims made after the policy lapses.